Zelgadis87/rule-reactor/README.md

 	});
 ```

+As a result of the above rules, instances of Patient will automatically have the properties fever, spots, innoculated, diagnosis, and treatment added.

 * Rules start with a name, which is followed by a salience, a.k.a. priority.
 This is used to decide which rule to execute first if more than one rule has its conditions satisfied.
 The higher the salience, the higher the priority.
 Values can run from -Infinity to Infinity.
 * After this comes the domain specification, which consists of an object the properties of which are the names for class referencing variables that will be used by rule conditions and actions.
 The values of these properties are the constructors for the classes.
 * After the domain comes a condition or array of conditions.
 These are functions that return true or false.
 They
 should not produce any side effects because they will be called a lot and strange things might happen as a result.
-Note, it is generally better to use == rather than === in rules
-because this allows objects to resolve using their valueOf() constructor.
+Note, it is generally better to use == rather than === in rules because this allows objects to resolve using their valueOf() function.
 * Finally, an action is specified.
 This can be a function that executes any normal JavaScript code.
 If an assignment of an object to a property on an object that already exists in the RuleReactor memory is made, the object will be automatically inserted.
 * You can also create objects and insert them, using `reactor.insert(object)`.
 Or, you can create objects that do not end-up in RuleReactor memory, by just creating them and not inserting them or assigning them to anything.